 Other common questions

 Can my son/daughter play up?
 In almost all cases, players play within their age group.
-The main exception to this is with 7 yo boys (Rookie Division).
-7yos typically play in Rookie B, but based on tryouts and number of registrations, some 7yos will be drafted in the Rookie A division.
+The main exception to this is with 7 year old boys (Rookie Division).
+7yos typically play in Rookie B, but based on the number of registrations, some 7yos might be placed in the Rookie A division.
 In other divisions, the only time players will be moved up is if the number of registrations require a player to be moved.
-All players try out with their age group!
-Even if you want your child to play up, he/she still must try out with his/her age group.

 Can I request a coach or to play with a friend?
-No. All teams are drafted by managers and requests cannot be accommodated.
+No, we do not accept requests to play with a particular friend or to play with a specific coach.
+Teams will be assigned by the player agent of each age group.
 The only exception to this is for siblings, who will be automatically placed on the same team as each other if they are in the same age group (unless parents request they play on separate teams).

 Most kids have their own bat as well.
-Since the Spring 2018 season, new bat regulations are in effect for all divisions in baseball (except Seniors).
+Starting with the Spring 2018 season, new bat regulations went into effect for all divisions in baseball (except Seniors).
 Softball is not affected by the new regulations.
 For details of the regulations, please view the following link: http://bysa.website.siplay.com/Site/Home/Id/28332.
-In short, all baseball bats purchased prior to September 2017 will not be legal for play in the Cal Ripken baseball divisions (6yo-12yo) starting in the Spring 2018 season (with the exception of T-ball bats, provided they are under 26" in length).
+In short, all baseball bats purchased prior to September 2017 will not be legal for play in the Cal Ripken baseball divisions (6yo-12yo), with the exception of T-ball bats, which must be under 26" in length.
 All new bats purchased must have the USABat stamp to be eligible for use.
 In the Junior division, bats must be either stamped as USABat or be BBCOR 0.50.